How to Clean a Circuit Board

 - Minimize the handling of electronic assemblies and components to prevent damage.

 - Do not handle solderable surfaces with bare hands or fingers.
-Body oils and salts reduce solderability, promote corrosion and dendritic growth.
+Body oils and salts reduce solderability, and promote corrosion and dendritic growth.
 They can also cause poor adhesion of subsequent coatings or encapsulates.

 - Do not use hand creams or lotions containing silicone since they can cause solderability and conformal coating adhesion problems.